dennisfarandy/Hello-MVVM/HelloMVVM.md

 ---
 # [FIT]BUGS

-^ why : Because each time we adding code controller we also at potential bug. and if one viewcontroller has so many responsibility, and it getting worse if we put more state, because the side effect, and also we cannot test it
+^ why : Because each time we adding code to controller we also add potential bug. and thats if viewcontroller has so many responsibility, and it getting worse if we put more state, because the side effect, and also we cannot test it

 ---